-Internship/Mentorship - The Work Based Learning program provides high school seniors with real world, workplace experience prior to their graduation.
+H7830 Internship/Mentorship - The Work Based Learning Program provides high school seniors with real world, workplace experience prior to their graduation.
 Students will engage in an 8-10 week internship at a selected business of their choosing.
 In lieu of afternoon classes at school, students will leave campus and report to their internship location.
 In advance of the internship experience, students will learn resume building, discuss workplace situations, and collaborative teamwork in the business environment.
 Weekly class meetings will take place to reflect on the internship experience.
-Internship opportunities are available for every possible career.
-Students must identify their interest in this program by April 12, 2024 so that an internship location can be secured.
-Please reach out to Mr. Cohen at ECohen@Holmdelschools.org for more information.
+Internship opportunities are available for almost every possible career.
+As internships are subject to safety regulations, not all internship sites can be approved.
+See below for the Internship Approval Process.